dannyhammer/uci-parser/README.md

 The primary function of this crate is to provide well-typed representations for every message/command described in the UCI protocol, along with an easy-to-use API for converting between these well-typed representations and strings.

+At present, parsing is only supported for the GUI-to-Engine types (`UciCommand`).
+Parsing support for Engine-to-GUI types (`UciResponse`) is not yet implemented.

 ## Examples

 The simplest use case is parsing commands like `uci`, which is as easy as it sounds: